jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 ```

-Visualisation of the two datesets.
-As you can see, the table on the right looks separable by a straight line but the spiral dataset is not.
+As you can see, the plot on the right looks separable by a straight line but the spiral dataset (left) is not.

 ```python